GCSEEnglish

 View mark scheme hint

-What is meant by 'metaphor' in the context of poetry?
+What is meant by the term 'rhyme scheme'?
 [2 marks]

 2 marks